Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 # THE DIMMER_M4SDRV_V1
 Linear BLDC motor controller with TMC2209 for rotation dev. based on SAMD(E)51 MCU.
 The primary goal of this project is to make a linear motor controller, which can control the (single or multiple) Z axis and rotation on openPnP machines.
 With that said, the hardware could be used to control other (sub 10amp) 3 phase motors or steppers.
 In the openPnP community, there has been development on multi-nozzle machines for some time.
 This is an attempt to simplify and specify the hardware for openPnP machines.

-By introducing sub-controllers in openPnP, it is now possible to delegate various tasks to various controllers.This project builds on that feature.
+By introducing sub-controllers in openPnP, it is now possible to delegate various tasks to various controllers.
+This project builds on that feature.
 Each z-axis subcontroller, will connect to the mainframe by either USB or CAN

 Files are made with Kicad Nightly Build.
 If you have the latest stable releace installed, you can install the Nightly build next to it in eg. KicadNightly folder.
 Just dont install systam variables, which is chosen in the install guide.